stascorp/rdpwrap/README.md

 - Windows 10 Pro
 - Windows 10 Enterprise
 - Windows Server 2016 Technical Preview

-#### Known issues:
-- Beginning with Windows 8 **on tablet PCs** inactive sessions will be logged out by system - [more info](https://github.com/stascorp/rdpwrap/issues/37)
-- Beginning with Windows 10 you can accidentally lock yourself from PC - [more info](https://github.com/stascorp/rdpwrap/issues/50)
-- RDP Wrapper does not work with RemoteFX enabled hosts - [#127](https://github.com/stascorp/rdpwrap/issues/127), [#208](https://github.com/stascorp/rdpwrap/issues/208), [#216](https://github.com/stascorp/rdpwrap/issues/216)
-- RDP works, but termsrv.dll crashes on logon attempt - Windows Vista Starter RTM x86 (termsrv.dll `6.0.6000.16386`)
-- If Terminal Services hangs at startup, try to add **`rdpwrap.dll`** to antivirus exclusions.
-Also try to isolate RDP Wrapper from other shared services by the command:
-<br>`sc config TermService type= own`
-- RDP Wrapper can be removed by AVG Free Antivirus and [Norton Antivirus](https://github.com/stascorp/rdpwrap/issues/191) - first make sure you downloaded [official release](https://github.com/stascorp/rdpwrap/releases) from GitHub, then add it to exclusions.

 Installation instructions:
 - Download latest release binaries and unpack files